aspark003/ML_portfolio/local_outlier_factor/ReadMe.md

-Here is your updated README, rewritten for Local Outlier Factor, keeping the same structure and format style.

 Local Outlier Factor (LOF)

 This project explores unsupervised anomaly detection using Local Outlier Factor (LOF) on a mixed-type credit dataset.